 - Start vacuuming.
 Dig the head of the siphon down into the gravel.
 You’ll notice that it starts sucking the gravel upwards, along with dirty water and debris.
 You don’t want tit to go up into the siphon tube, but you do want it to suck up as much of the debris as possible and move the water down into the waiting bucket.

 - Keep vacuuming.
-Repeat step six until you’ve vacuumed all, or at least most of, the gravel in your tank.
+Repeat step six until you’ve vacuumed all, or at least most of, the bottom of your tank.

 - Empty the bucket.
 You don’t need that dirty water, so empty it down the drain.
 You may find you need to stop and empty the bucket a few times during the process, depending on the size of your tank.
 If so, you’ll need to repeat steps three to five to get the vacuum started again.